All cheap isn't created equal

 Would anyone even notice?

-On the other hand, it's pretty much impossible to imagine the world without companies such as Exxon Mobil
+On the other hand, it's pretty much impossible to imagine the world without Microsoft

 Foolish bottom line

 If you'd like to learn more about navigating the choppy waters of value investing, our own Philip Durell (aka TMFAdmiral) can help.
-A free trial of Inside Value will get you a look at companies that have already survived his gauntlet, as well as a monthly watchlist of potential picks.
+A 30-day free trial of Inside Value will get you a look at companies that have already survived his gauntlet, as well as a monthly watch list of potential picks.

 For related Foolishness: